fidyBG/fidy.repository/README.md

-fidyBG repository for modified (mostly bulgarian translated) addons.
+KODI repository for modified (mostly bulgarian translated) addons.
 All credits belongs to the developers.